HL7/cqf-recommendations/pages/documentation-recommendations.md

 ## Recommendation Definitions

-To support computable representation of a recommendation definition, this implementation guide describes the following components of a recommendation:
+In addition to the components identified for knowledge artifacts, to support computable representation of a recommendation definition, this implementation guide describes the following components of a recommendation:

 * **Personas**: Who are the participants in the recommendation and what roles do they play?
 * **Activities**: What needs to happen?